epctex/google-play-scraper/README.md

 ### Tip

-If you want to scrape reviews of an application which contains a lot, using `endReviewsPage` is strongly suggested.
-Even though the actor has the capability to scrape all of them, the total resource consumption will proportionally increase and might be too much.
+If you want to scrape reviews of an application that contains a lot, using `endReviewsPage` is strongly suggested.
+Even though the actor can scrape all of them, the total resource consumption will proportionally increase and might be too much.

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape as many items as possible.
-Therefore, it forefronts all the detail requests.
-If actor doesn't block very often it'll scrape 100 apps in less than a minute with ~0.001-0.003 compute units.
+The actor is optimized to run blazing fast and scrape as many items as possible.
+Therefore, it forefronts all the detailed requests.
+If the actor doesn't block very often it'll scrape 100 apps in less than a minute with ~0.001-0.003 compute units.

 ### Google Play Scraper Input example